How to Write a Dockerfile for a Python Application (Step-by-Step Guide for Beginners)

 Type

-and press Enter.
-This will open thevi
+vi Dockerfileand press Enter.
+This will open thevieditor with a new file namedDockerfile.Press

-to enter insert mode.
+ito enter insert mode.
 You can now start typing your Dockerfile contents.Once you’re done editing, press

-to exit insert mode.Type
+Escto exit insert mode.Type

 # Use an official Python runtime as a parent image